 consumir menos

-You must cut down on cholesterol or you'll have a heart attack.
+You must cut down on cholesterol or you'll

 CUT OFF